 Virulence is a quantitative measure of pathogenicity and is measured by the number of organisms required to cause disease.
-The 50% lethal dose (LD50) is the number of organisms needed to kill half the hosts, and the 50% infectious dose (ID50) is the number needed to cause infection in half the hosts.
+The 50% lethal dose (LD50) is the number of organisms needed to kill half of the hosts that are exposed to the pathogen, while the 50% infectious dose (ID50) is the number needed to cause infection in half of the exposed hosts.
 Organisms with a lower LD50 (or ID50) are said to be more virulent than those with a higher LD50 (or ID50) because fewer organisms are needed to cause death or disease.

 The infectious dose of an organism required to cause disease varies greatly among the pathogenic bacteria.
 For example, Shigella and Salmonella both cause diarrhea by infecting the gastrointestinal tract, but the infectious dose of Shigella is less than 100 organisms, whereas the infectious dose of Salmonella is on the order of 100,000 organisms.
 The infectious dose of bacteria depends primarily on their virulence factors (e.g., whether their pili allow them to adhere well to mucous membranes, whether they produce exotoxins or endotoxins, whether they possess a capsule to protect them from phagocytosis, and whether they can survive various nonspecific host defenses such as acid in the stomach).